 - Write a brief comment on the results of the instruments’ array tests, e.g., “All instruments’ read noise and dark currents nominal, UIST needed a few extra flushes to bring down the dark current”.

-- Include a brief comment on any unusual circumstances for the night, e.g., “CGS4 is broken and not available tonight”.
+- Include a brief comment on any unusual circumstances for the night, e.g., “WFCAM first stage temperature is slightly above 80K tonight”.

 - TSS requirement: if the DVS is not opened please mention this in the log and the reason why it is shut.

 - Please make a shift comment every time a project is started stating the reason why this project is being done, e.g., “Seeing 0.5, project X appears at the top of the queue so switching to X”, “Project Y is at top of the queue but summit observer’s programme Z is also appearing so starting project Z”.